shiv742026/Amazon-Frontend-Clone/README.md

 # Amazon-Frontend-Clone
-creating a frontend clone of amazon
+creating a frontend clone of amazon using HTML,CSS